Aditi2234/Youtube-Sentiment-Analysis/README.md

 5. Visualizes sentiment distribution with interactive bar and pie charts.

-6. Easy-to-use GUI built with Streamlit.
+6. Built with Streamlit for easy deployment of the web application.